Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ## Study

-I desinged an user study, made some early test run with a pre-study and then, with some small study adjustments and a heavily changed implementation, I performed the actual study.
+I designed an user study, made some early test run with a pre-study and then, with some small study adjustments and a heavily changed implementation, I performed the actual study.

 ### Study Design